octokit/octokit.rb/README.md

 ### Using ENV variables

-Default configuration values are specified in {Octokit::Default}.
+Default configuration values are specified in [`Octokit::Default`](https://github.com/octokit/octokit.rb/blob/master/lib/octokit/default.rb).
 Many attributes will look for a default value from the ENV before returning Octokit's default.